 To move further, Finom had to step into the competitors’ domain.
 We added branded KWs of the most active direct competitors mixing them with intent queries, but this time Finom tailored creatives and landing pages.

 After researching the competitive landscape, Finom redefined offers and changed creatives and landing pages.
-They moved their focus from general propositions to their strengths or unique features that competitors were missing.
-Landing pages were re-designed in such a way that would make Finom stand out and seem more attractive than a given competitor – they contained comparison tables highlighting the differences between products.
+They moved their focus from general propositions to their strengths or unique features that competitors didn’t have.
+Landing pages were re-designed in such a way that would make Finom stand out and seem more attractive than a given competitor — they contained comparison tables highlighting the differences between products.

-The first screen of landing page in the Competitors campaign before
+The first screen of the landing page in the Competitors campaign before:

-- Don’t be afraid to be bold, – test new approaches to make sure it works for you;
+- Don’t be afraid to be bold — test new approaches to make sure they work for you;

 Project manager, Lira Agency